TheBestTvarynka/tbt/content/posts/clap-recipes/index.md

 }
 ```

-Okay, we have two file sources: file or link.
-And we use [ArgGroup](https://docs.rs/clap/latest/clap/struct.ArgGroup.html) to specify that the user must specify only one of them: either file or link.
+Okay, we have two file sources: a file or a link.
+And we use [ArgGroup](https://docs.rs/clap/latest/clap/struct.ArgGroup.html) to require the user to specify only one of them: either file or link.
 And here is the demo:

 ```bash
 ./img-tool upload --help